 Epidemiological investigations suggest the BSE epidemic occurred as a result of ingestion of feed containing MBM contaminated with high concentrations of the BSE agent.
 Most cases were the result of calf-hood exposure to the agent.
 As carcasses of BSE-infected cattle were recycled through rendering plants, the contamination level in MBM and incidence of cattle infection were amplified, to produce the BSE epidemic.
-Since bans on the feeding of risk materials to ruminants were progressively introduced, BSE incidence in affected countries has dramatically declined (see figure 2) to the point where cases of classical BSE are rare now.
+Since bans on the feeding of risk materials to ruminants were progressively introduced, BSE incidence in affected countries has dramatically declined (see figure 2).